 The cult.ture podcast

-Welcome to the cult.ture podcast Exploring the fine line between belief and manipulation In this podcast, we dive deep into the stories of cult survivors—unraveling the psychological, emotional, and social forces that pull people into high-control groups.
-Through candid interviews, analysis, and firsthand accounts, we explore how belief can transform into manipulation, and how resilience leads to recovery.
+In this podcast, we dive deep into the stories of cult survivors, unraveling the psychological, emotional, and social forces that pull people into these high-control groups.
+Through candid conversations, analysis, and firsthand accounts, we explore how belief can transform into manipulation, and how resilience leads to recovery.

 Episodes

-6 days ago
+7 days ago

 Disclaimer:The views and experiences shared on cult.ture are personal and based on the lived experiences of the hosts and guests.
 This podcast is not intended to attack or defame any individual or religious organization or provide therapy.